-As you might notice Zoom audacious goal is to make “Zoom meetings better than in-person meetings.”
+As you might notice Zoom’s audacious goal is to make “Zoom meetings better than in-person meetings.”

-This kind of focus leads the product development and it helps Zoom employees to focus on a single, audacious goal.
+This kind of focus leads product development and helps Zoom employees focus on a single, audacious goal.

-The challenge is that of allowing organizations to still build a culture even though those are primarily made of employees working remotely.
-Therefore, more than just a product, Zoom is promoting a movement or a way of thinking.
+The challenge is that of allowing organizations to still build a culture even though it is primarily made of employees working remotely.
+Therefore, more than just a product, Zoom promotes a movement or a way of thinking.

 What makes Zoom different?